 I have a rainwater tank – can I still use my sprinklers?

-The winter sprinkler ban does not apply to irrigation systems that use water collected by rainwater tanks.
-The ban only applies to scheme and bore water users in Perth, Mandurah and parts of the South West and Great Southern regions.
+The Winter Sprinkler Switch-Off does not apply to irrigation systems that use water collected by rainwater tanks.
+The switch-off only applies to scheme and bore water users in Perth, Mandurah and parts of the South West and Great Southern regions.
 However, we do encourage everyone to irrigate only when necessary, regardless of the source.

 Winter brings with it cooler temperatures and lower evaporation rates which means the plants in our gardens don’t need as much water.
 Most lawns also go dormant over winter, so rainfall should be enough to keep your lawn alive.